bosspetta/grableads-chrome-extension/README.md

-# Grableads Chrome extension 🔗
+# Grab leads Chrome extension 🔗

 A simply **Chrome extension** for grab URL and practice **JavaScript**